The Legend of Zelda and Japanese Religion

 Strong Female Characters: Feminism and the Ladies of Final Fantasy

 March 19, 2011

 Does the Final Fantasy series of groundbreaking video games promote sexist views of women?
 Does it provide strong female role models for the players who invest so much time and emotional energy into the series?
-To address these questions, I will look at three representative female characters: Rydia from Final Fantasy IV, Aeris from Final Fantasy VII, and Fran from Final Fantasy XII.
-I will use these characters as examples in order to argue for a shift in the series from a male-centered viewpoint to a more gender-neutral narrative focus.
-If we posit that a “feminist” work contains prominent female characters who are multi-dimensional and express interiority, we can argue that the games in the Final Fantasy series are indeed feminist.
+To address these questions, we will look at three representative female characters: Rydia from Final Fantasy IV, Aeris from Final Fantasy VII, and Fran from Final Fantasy XII.
+We’ll use these characters as examples in order to argue for a shift in the series from a male-centered viewpoint to a more gender-neutral narrative focus.
+If we can posit that a feminist work contains prominent female characters who are multi-dimensional and express interiority, we can argue that the games in the Final Fantasy series are indeed feminist.
 Even though the player-protagonist is often male, this character is usually subordinate to the narrative importance of a central female character.
 While the player controls the gameplay, the actions of the female protagonist advance the plot and open more of the game’s world.
 Because complex female characters have increasingly come to share the spotlight with male characters, we can interpret the Final Fantasy games as having become increasingly accessible to a more diverse audience of gamers.